 - Reibekuchen or Kartoffelpuffer

-- Rheinischer Döbbekooche (Döppekooche) a type of potato cake although it looks more like potato bake
+- Rheinischer Döbbekooche (Döppekooche) is a type of potato cake although it looks more like a potato bake

 - Rheinisches Apfelkraut – especially during winter

 - Kölsch – a top-fermented beer served in 0.2-liter glasses called Stangen

 - Pfälzer Spundekäs a spread made from cream chees, quark and sour cream